 Fei Chen, Ph.D.

-Chen was an Axline scholar at the California Institute of Technology and graduated with a bachelor's degree in electrical engineering.
-He obtained his Ph.D. in biological engineering from the Massachusetts Institute of Technology, where he was funded by the National Science Foundation Graduate Research Fellowship and the MIT Viterbi and Poitras Fellowships.
-Following his graduate studies, Chen was a fellow in the Schmidt Fellows program at the Broad.
+Chen obtained his Ph.D. in biological engineering from the Massachusetts Institute of Technology, where he worked with Ed Boyden.
+Chen was a Schmidt Fellow at the Broad Institute.
 His awards include the National Institutes of Health Director’s Early Independence Award, the Searle Scholars Award, the Burroughs Wellcome CASI Award, and the Allen Distinguished Investigator Award, and a Merkin Institute Fellowship.